I have quite a collection of bookmarks or bookmarkers, some have been gifts, some I’ve purchased, and some are home made.

 These little bookmarks are quick and easy to make.
 They are great for adding into a greeting card, tucking inside a book that is going to be a gift, a great Secret Santa gift, or a cute little stocking stuffer.

-- embroidery thread 3+ bundles
+- embroidery thread or sport weight yarn

-- 2 mm crochet hook
+- 2 mm crochet hook or size you prefer

 - ch – chain